 Section 11 amends the definition of "electioneering communication" in several ways.
 First, telephone and digital communications are included as a means to distribute electioneering communications.
 Second, this section clarifies the periods of time when a communication is subject to reporting as an electioneering communication.
 The definition continues to provide that an electioneering communication may occur in the 60 days before a general election, or the 30 days before a primary election, if the office sought by the candidate referenced in the communication will be on the ballot.
-In addition, this section clarifies that an electioneering communication of a party unit that has the authority to endorse a candidate for the office sought by the candidate referred to in the communication.
+In addition, this section clarifies that an electioneering communication may occur in the 30 days before a convention of a party unit that has the authority to endorse a candidate for the office sought by the candidate referred to in the communication.